MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

 ## Input and output variables

 Power Automate enables data exchange with the Power Automate platform through the input and output variables.
-These variables are passed to and from Power Automate for desktop, allowing you to create sophisticated flows.
+These variables are passed to and from Power Automate desktop flows, allowing you to create sophisticated flows.

 Additionally, you can use input variables to set values manually when the flows are triggered through the console.